 Before a new version of vDos is released, vDosSetup and vDos are submitted to www.virustotal.com and tested against over 60 anti-virus programs.
 Eventual false positives are then reported to those anti-virus companies.

 But it seems an anti-virus program could still later on mistrust the same vDosSetup it once approved of; Windows Defender (once/twice?) did.

-If your anti-virus program complains about vDosSetup; first make sure your anti-virus program (its virus database) is up-to-date.
-Eventually go to www.virustotal.com, and check vDosSetup (www.vdos.info/vDosSetup.exe) for yourself.
+If your anti-virus program complains about vDosSetup; first make sure its virus database is up-to-date.
+Eventually go to www.virustotal.com, and check vDosSetup (http://www.vdos.info/download.php) for yourself.

 When you run the downloaded vDosSetup installation program, it will offer to create a vDos folder on your C: drive.
 You can select another location, but C:\vDos is a good starting point for a first-time impression and testing.

-vDosSetup doesn’t modify anything to your Windows system.
+vDosSetup doesn’t modify anything to your Windows system internals.
 It only creates that vDos folder, a start menu entry and a shortcut on the desktop.
 There’s even no uninstall option.
 If vDos doesn't work for you, you'll have to delete those mentioned items by hand!

 The vDos folder will contain these files:

 DOS had config.sys, Windows config.nt, vDos config.txt.
 Like autoexec.txt, the .txt extension is for easy editing, without Windows trying to ‘execute’ something.

 Documentation on vDos’ printing capabilities.
 To be read once you come to printing from your DOS application(s).